manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 ## Symbols
 Similar to a variable in Java, a preprocessor symbol has a name and an optional value.
-There are four ways a symbol can be defined:
+There are five ways a symbol can be defined:
 1. Locally in the source file via `#define`
 2. Using a `build.properties` file in the directory ancestry beginning with the root source directory
 3. Using the `-Akey[=value]` option on the javac command line
 4. From compiler and JVM environment settings such as Java source version, JPMS mode, operating system, etc.
+5. From custom SymbolProvider SPI implementations such as the Android Studio build variant symbols

 Symbol scoping rules model a hierarchy of maps, where symbols are accessed in leaf-first order where the leaf symbols are controlled by the `#define` and `#undef` directives in the compiling source file.
 Parent symbols